×

 Treating Alzheimer's Disease

-Normal brain function generates toxic metabolites that, if allowed to accumulate, leads to the formation of amyloid aggregates and tangles.
+Normal brain function generates toxic metabolites that, if allowed to accumulate, lead to the formation of beta-amyloid aggregates and aberrant tau.
 The cribriform plate, a porous bone that sits just above the nasal bridge, drains the CSF that contains these metabolites.
-However, aging and other damage can block this drainage system, leading to a build-up of toxins and ultimately to amyloidosis.
-Doug Ethell, the founder of Leucadia, has likened the accumulation of these amyloids to a drying creek full of leaves.
-Normally, a creek can wash leaves away, but as it dries up, it can no longer carry away the accumulated, matted leaves.
+However, aging and other damage (such as a broken nose) can block this drainage system, leading to a buildup of toxins and ultimately to the classical neurological hallmarks of AD — and AD itself.

 Organizations: